 It is therefore important that students have mental representations of different numbers in different contexts.
 For example, the number "20 000" can be mentally represented by 2 grids of 10 000 or 20 grids of 1000, by the number of seats in a lecture hall, by 400 school buses carrying 50 students, etc.

-It is important for students to develop a variety of mental representations of numbers.
+It is important for students to develop a variety of mental representations for numbers.
 These visualizations may simply represent quantities.
 For example, the "how many" of 100 000 may generate a mental representation of 10 grids of 10 000.
 However, the presence of units in a situation may promote a different, more precise mental representation that would be related to a given situation.
-For example, students may visualize that 50 000 people is 100 cars parked in 500 parking lots in the city or 100 schools with 500 students.
+For example, students may visualize that 50 000 can be represented by 100 cars parked in 500 parking lots or 100 schools with 500 students.

 In addition, if the context suggests it, students can look critically at the quantity (for example, determine whether it is "a lot" or "a little").
 The mental representation will then be affected by the context.
 For example, the mental representation of 100 people at a family party is not the same as 100 people in a crowd at a field hockey game.
 The various mental representations are all valid; they depend primarily on the context of the situation and the students' sense of number.
 The mental representation remains personal, but the ease with which an individual can visualize numbers is an indicator of their number sense.

 In order to develop mental representations, students use different strategies that respond to various situations and needs.
-With very small numbers, it is possible for them to use global recognition, that is, to quantify the elements of a small set of objects without counting each element.
+With very small numbers, it is possible for them to subitize, which involves quantifying the elements of a small set of objects.
 To recognize larger quantities, students will use other strategies.
 For example, counting each pea in a package of peas can be laborious, so grouping can be used.

-After counting 10, they can see that there are 3 equal sets for a total of 30 peas.
-In this case, the counting strategy (10) is combined with the global recognition strategy (3 sets).
-As students progress, they will increasingly use grouping to understand quantity.
-Thus, students will create mental representations by visualizing equal groupings, for example, visualizing 30 as 3 sets of 10 peas.
+After counting 10 three times, they can see three equal sets for a total of 30 peas.
+In this case, the counting to 10 strategy is combined with times 3 to see what 30 looks like.
+As students progress, they will increasingly use grouping to create mental representations.

 The mental representation of large numbers cannot easily be done by identifying the elements individually.
 However, it can be created by using benchmarks that will be associated with a large quantity (for example, identifying that 60 000 people is about 3 times the number of spectators in an amphitheatre with 20 000 seats).

-Source: Guide d’enseignement efficace des mathématiques de la 4e à la 6e année, p.
+Source: translated from Guide d’enseignement efficace des mathématiques de la 4e à la 6e année, Numération et sens du nombre, Fascicule 1, Nombres naturels, p.
 29-31.

 Benchmarks

-In general, a benchmark is a reference element.
-As part of the development of number sense, the use of benchmarks promotes mental representation and, therefore, facilitates the understanding of number and the notion of “how much”.
+In general, a benchmark is a reference.
+As part of the development of number sense, the use of benchmarks promotes mental representations, which facilitates the understanding of number and the notion of “how much”.
 Benchmarks, without which it is difficult to understand quantity, are numbers or quantities that can be easily represented mentally since they have already been seen and manipulated.
 Students will have difficulty understanding quantity if they do not use benchmarks.
 For example, when reading a book of world records, students see impressive numbers, but often do not have a true understanding of the size of these numbers unless they establish links between these numbers and meaningful benchmarks.
 Such is the case of a student who reads the following excerpt:

 The Heaviest Newborn